 Letter of Completion

 This is the good news, receiving one of these means that SARS is all done.
-They have finished with your documents and should you due to receive a refund, then this will be paid out to you a few days later.
+They have finished with your documents and should you due to receive a refund, then this should be paid to you within 72 hours.

 Payment to SARS